mpanighetti/dnd5e-classes/srd/warlock/power-of-friendship-patron.md

 #### Level 10: Patron Tether

 Your bond with your friends is strengthened, allowing for easier magical communication or transportation even when separated by great distances.
-A bonded creature can cast a Warlock spell you know to either send a telepathic message to another bonded creature (such as _sending_ or _telepathic bond_) or to teleport with a bonded creature or to a destination within 10 feet of one (such as _misty step_ or _teleportation circle_) without expending a spell slot or material components.
+A bonded creature can cast a Warlock spell you know of 5th level or lower to either send a telepathic message to another bonded creature (such as _sending_ or _telepathic bond_) or to teleport with a bonded creature or to a destination within 10 feet of one (such as _misty step_ or _teleportation circle_) without expending a spell slot or material components.
 Bonded creatures use your spellcasting ability modifier and Spell Save DC when casting a spell in this manner.

 This feature can be used between all bonded creatures a combined number of times equal to your Charisma modifier (minimum once), and all uses are regained after you finish a Long Rest.